Liver Cancer Treatment in India

 Conclusion

-Liver cancer is a serious diagnosis.
-It is also not one that automatically closes all treatment options.
+Liver cancer is a serious diagnosis but not one that automatically closes all treatment options.
 The stage at which it’s found and the team managing it are the two things that matter most.

 A few things worth remembering: if you have risk factors including hepatitis B or C, cirrhosis, alcohol-related liver disease, or fatty liver disease, regular six-monthly surveillance is the single most important step you can take.
 Early-stage liver cancer can be treated curatively.
 Late-stage liver cancer is much harder.